parth12060/Finance-Chatbot-/README.md

-This is the [assistant-ui](https://github.com/Yonom/assistant-ui) starter project.
+This is the ui for explainable chatbot for financial quries  .

 ## Getting Started